leanstore/leanstore/README.md

 Each row has a c_hash value, which is calculated by chaining and hashing all the configurations that you passed to the binary at runtime.
 This gives you an easy way to identify your run and join all relevant information from the different CSV files using SQLite, for example."

-## Implemented Featuers
+## Implemented Features

 - [x] Lightweight buffer manager with pointer swizzling [ICDE18]
-- [x] Optimstic Lock Coupling with Hybrid Page Guard to synchronize paged data structures [IEEE19]
+- [x] Optimistic Lock Coupling with Hybrid Page Guard to synchronize paged data structures [IEEE19]
 - [x] Contention and Space Management in B-Trees [CIDR21]
 - [x] Variable-length key/values B-Tree with prefix compression and hints  [BTW23]
 - [x] Scalable and robust out-of-memory Snapshot Isolation (OSIC protocol, Graveyard and FatTuple) [VLDB23]